 Time difference Louisiana

-The time difference with Louisiana is 7 hours less in summer and winter.
-However, the time change in the fall and spring does not occur at the same time.
+The time difference with Louisiana is 7 hours less in both summer and winter.
+Fall and spring time change at different times.

 Opening hours Louisiana